igorwaw/advent22/README.md

 #### 13. Distress Signal

 I'm now convinced that the Advent's author is a Python developer.
-Input data was exactly the format of Python list, so simply doing: eval(newline(strip()) was enough to read the input.
+Input data was exactly the format of Python list, so simply doing: eval(newline.strip()) was enough to read the input.
 Then, the first part wasn't particularly hard either, and second was even easier.
 The key was to realise that I need to use a 3-value logic, eg.:
 * -1 means the left item is smaller
 * +1 means the right item is smaller